Privacy Notice – GDPR

 Mere Surgery is a well-established GP Practice.
 Our General Practitioners and allied healthcare professionals provide primary medical care services to our practice population and are supported by our administrative and managerial team in providing care for patients.

-This privacy notice explains how we use any personal information we collect about you as a patient of health care services provided by Mere Surgery.
+This privacy notice explains how we as a data controller use any personal information, we collect about you as a patient of health care services provided by Mere Surgery

 Why do we collect your personal information?